Dirk Schmidt-Gallas and Stefanie zur Horst discuss how digitalization and digital transformation are shaping the insurance industry.

 - Simple, motivating conversation starters with topics that are relevant to the customer and not related to a specific product.
 E.g. a short interactive survey about pensions.

 - Only request customer information that is necessary for the process and make it easy to enter e.g. using a slider.

 - Display product logic with graphical support and make it possible for sales reps and customers to alter every parameter by sliding and clicking, e.g. “What happens to my expected payout if I defer the end date of the product by five years?”

-- Make it possible to show products details, conditions, alternatives, and additional options with automatic explanations exactly as the customer requires but without the sales rep having to be an expert on all the details.
+- Make it possible to show products details, conditions, alternatives, and additional options with automatic explanations exactly as the customer requires, but without the sales rep needing to be an expert on all the details.